aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Featured_WS.md

-# TOPMed Aligner (Complete Edition)
+# TOPMed Aligner (Parred Down)
 ###### tags: `aligner`

-In this workspace, you will be running the TOPMed alignment workflow as you learn how to use the BioData Catalyst platform powered by Terra, Dockstore, and Gen3.
+In this workspace, you will be running the TOPMed alignment workflow as you learn how to use the BioData Catalyst platform powered by Terra and Dockstore.
 This is beginner-oriented tutorial walks you through how each of these platforms interact with one another.
 We will start using a test dataset and scale up to using different data models.

+Please note that if you are looking for information about Gen3 and its data model, please see this template workspace instead.
+INSERT LINK HERE !!! !!! !!! !!!

 ## Data Models Covered in this Tutorial
-One aim of this tutorial is to help you learn multiple data models and how to interact with them so that you can easily import data from multiple sources.
+One aim of this tutorial is to help you learn how to interact with data models already on Terra.
 This can help you bring your own data to the BioData Catalyst platform and compare it with the TOPMed data that is currently hosted in this system.

 First, we will run through the aligner with test data, showing you how to import from Dockstore.
 Then, we will show you how to find data in Terra, bring it to your workspace, and use the Terra data model for the 1000 Genomes Project.
-Next, you will learn how to import TOPMed data from Gen3, which uses a more complex graph-based data model.
-However, in order to use TOPMed data from Gen3, you must already have access to this data that is access controlled through dbGaP.
-If you don't have dbGaP access, worry not -- you'll still be able to run this workflow on open-access data we have provided.
 At the end, we will give you instructions on running this aligner on your own data.

-# Step 1: Setting Up
+# Setting Up
 First of all, you will need to clone this workspace to your account.
 See [Terra's documentation on that](https://support.terra.bio/hc/en-us/articles/360026130851-How-to-clone-a-workspace) if needed.
 You will need to connect a billing account to your cloned workspace.
 That billing account will be charged when you run the steps in this workspace.
 For more information on how to avoid runaway costs, see [this article here](https://support.terra.bio/hc/en-us/articles/360029748111) for an overview, or [this one](https://support.terra.bio/hc/en-us/articles/360029772212) for specific examples.

-If you are planning to import controlled access data from Gen3, you should set up an Authorization Domain to protect your work.
-This will prevent you from inadvertently sharing data that shouldn't be shared.
-Learn more in this [article](https://support.terra.bio/hc/en-us/articles/360039415171).

-As you go through this tutorial, you will probably want to keep this page open on a separate tab so you can easily read these directions while navigating on Gen3, Dockstore, and the workflow section of Terra.

-# Step 2: Using a JSON From Dockstore with Test Data
+# Using a JSON From Dockstore with Test Data
 Background info (optional):
 * [What is TOPMed?](https://www.nhlbiwgs.org/)
 * [What is Dockstore?](https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/analyze-data/dockstore)
 * [How to use JSONs on Terra to run workflows faster](https://support.terra.bio/hc/en-us/articles/360027735471-Getting-workflows-up-and-running-faster-with-a-JSON-file)

 Now that you have copied over this workspace and connected it to a billing account, you'll be able to run the workflows contained within.
 For now, we will be testing our aligner on open-access data generously provided by TOPMed.
 Much of TOPMed data is controlled access, but this particular portion is unrestricted.
-Because we will later on be going through controlled access TOPMed data, we will be calling this open access snippet "the JSON test data" for clarity.

 You might have used aligners on the command line before.
 Usually, this involves putting a long string of variables into the command line, often in a set order.
 Here on Terra we do things a little bit differently -- you have a GUI to allow you to see which files you're putting in more clearly.
 You also have the option of uploading a JSON file to fill this out for you.
 Let's try that now.
 In the top tabs of Terra, click on WORKFLOWS and you will see the alignment workflow.
 Select the aligner workflow.